 Walk-Over / Negative Reporting Tree Survey

 A walk-over survey is where all trees are visually inspected.
 Only trees that pose a hazard, or need remedial Tree Works will be recorded and tagged.
-This method of surveying is recognised by Health and Safety Executive (HSE) and is often a more cost-effective way of surveying large areas of trees.
+This method of surveying is recognised by the Health and Safety Executive (HSE) and is often a more cost-effective way of surveying large areas of trees.

 Other Reports and Investigations